 - 'Teilleistung' T-BGU-109948 with written examination according to § 4 Par.
-2 No. 1 details about the learning control see at the 'Teilleistung'
+2 No. 1

 Students acquire knowledge about typical techniques and facilities in wastewater treatment at local and international level.
 They are able to perform a technical evaluation and describe dimensioning approaches taking into consideration legal boundary conditions.
 Students analyze, evaluate and optimize operation of plant technologies.
-They focus on energy-efficient plant designs considering the most relevant factors affecting the total costs.
-Students can analyze the situation in emerging and developing countries making a comparison with that in industrialized countries.
+They focus on energy-efficient plant designs considering the most relevant factors affecting the total costs.Students can analyze the situation in emerging and developing countries making a comparison with that in industrialized countries.
 Based on that, they are able to develop water-related management strategies.